Battle of Midway: Impact

 The Battle of Midway has often been called "the turning point of the Pacific".
 It was the Allies' first major naval victory against the Japanese.
-Had Japan won the battle as thoroughly as the U.S. did, it might have been able to conquer Midway Island.
+Had Japan won the battle as thoroughly as the U.S. did, it might have been able to capture Midway Island.
 Saratoga would have been the only American carrier in the Pacific, as no new ones were completed before the end of 1942.
 While the U.S. would probably not have sought peace with Japan as Yamamoto hoped, his country might have revived Operation FS to invade and occupy Fiji and Samoa; attacked Australia, Alaska, and Ceylon; or even attempted to occupy Hawaii.